xi11/matlab4PathProcess/README.md

 # matlab4PathProcess
-To process histopathology images with matlab
+To process histopathology images with matlab in my work, but haven't been organised well.